Nukama/nukama.github.io/README.md

 Use `git clone --recursive` to check out submodules, too.

+Use `git submodule foreach git pull` to update submodules.

 # Running jekyll on your localhost

 Run `jekyll s -V --trace (--skip-initial)`.